blackboard/BBDN-LTI-Tool-Provider-Node/README.md

 ## Requirements
 - [Node and npm](http://nodejs.org) - Installing node on Windows requires installing a number of additional packages.
 It will warn you and if you don't want the script to do it automatically, the installer will give you a link to instructions to run the installs manually.
-- [Redis](http:redis.io) - On Mac it's easiest to `brew install redis`.
-The code assumes the default host and port (localhost:6379).
-On Windows, its easiest to use docker.
-Running `docker pull redis` will download the latest redis release in a docker image that you can run as required.
-If you need to run redis on a different host or port, update your config_override.json

 ## Configuration
 You can override a number of configuration properties by creating a config_override.json file in server/config.
 Below is an example: